By Yuying Zhao

 Many developers in the Java ecosystem must have heard about the origin of the name of the project Corretto, the long-term support version of AWS open-source OpenJDK.
 Corretto evolved from Caffe Corretto, an Italian drink that refers to espresso with a small amount of liquor.
 Coincidentally, Alibaba's Dragonwell name is also related to a popular beverage.

 The Chinese translation of "Dragonwell" is Longjing, which is a symbol of Chinese tea culture and happens to be a characteristic of Hangzhou (where Alibaba headquarters is located).
 The term "well" is usually described as a gathering of water sources for everyone to enjoy.
 We hope that we can gather the strength of all developers to continuously improve the project and eventually contribute it to all users.

-To a large extent, Java has long been dominated by Oracle.
 Since the end of 2017, Oracle has gradually changed its Java strategy, gradually making commercial functions in Oracle JDK open source to the community, and announced that it would no longer provide free commercial version updates, security updates and vulnerability repair support.